vinodkalamatikumar/CodingAndDesign/README.md

 ## Hotrod Demo Application

-To see how the staxck works, use the demo app.
+To see how the stack works, use the demo app.
 _Note_: You should generate some traffic to the app.
 Open [http://localhost:8080/](http://localhost:8080) and click the buttons several times.

 ### Metrics -> Logs -> Traces